 When we live in a society, we become used to the world around us.
 We begin to take that world for granted.
-We forget that life was not always the way we see it.
+We forget that life is not always the way we see it.
 History can take us into these pasts.
 In Chapter 1 of CBSE Notes Class 6 History, you will learn how we have known about our past.

-There are several things we can know about our past such as:
+There are several things we can know about our past, such as:

 - What people used to eat, the type of clothes they used to wear, the houses in which they lived.